 knows, once you get started, you might remember just how much you used

 to enjoy baking!

-Max always knows when I'm baking for him.
+Max always seems to know when I'm baking biscuits for him.

 2.3 cups (300 grams) sifted whole wheat flour

 1/2 cup (65 grams) of powdered milk